omartrinidad/archeology/README.md

 ## Tasks in mind

-- Scrape images.
+- Scrape the image files.
-- Apply simple image preprocessing, such as, delete borders or enhance contrast.
+- Apply simple image preprocessing tasks, such as, delete borders or enhance contrast.
-- Color analysis: Can lead to simple, but still, interesting data visualizations (R has rich data visualization toolset).
+- Color analysis: Can lead to simple, but still, interesting data visualizations (R has rich data visualization tool set).
 - Extract the symbols.
 - Identify similar symbols (maybe using clustering).
 - Identify simple patterns.

-# Archäologie trifft Bildverarbeitung
+# Datenanalyse von Aztec-Codices

-(The translation to German is in process)
+(Translation to German is in process)

 Vor kurzem, hat der Vatikan viele digitalisierte Dokumente veröffentlicht.